-US March: We are encouraging the development of marches, events and special projects across the entire country to take place between October 2 and January 2 at the local, state and regional levels.
+US March: Marches, events and special projects are taking place across the entire country to take place between October 2 and January 2 at the local, state and regional levels.

-Community groups and associations; elementary schools, high schools and universities; churches, mosques and temples; non-profit peace, immigration, youth, and social services organizations; arts organizations; businesses; and city governments: all will take a part in preparing these initiatives to give a voice to the majority of world citizens who want peace and an end to violence as a means of social interaction.
+Community groups and associations; elementary schools, high schools and universities; churches, mosques and temples; non-profit peace, immigration, youth, and social services organizations; arts organizations; businesses; and city governments: are all taking part in these initiatives to give a voice to the majority of world citizens who want peace and an end to violence as a means of social interaction.